UAE Digital Nomad Visa Guide 2025 – Work Remotely in Dubai or Abu Dhabi

 Can I include spouse and dependents in my application?

 Yes.
-The program supports family dependents insofar as you meet the minimum income requirement and provide relevant documents such as marriage and birth certificates and health insurance cover for each dependent.
+The program supports family dependents, as long as you meet the minimum income requirement and provide relevant documents such as marriage and birth certificates and health insurance valid in the UAE for each dependent.

 Can I apply while already in the UAE?